(Amplified) Banded Matrix Factorization: A unified approach to private training: A Participation Schema for FL and the Sensitivity of Banded Matrices

 In cross-device FL, devices locally evaluate eligibility criteria to deterimine when they might participate in training~\citep{FLO,bonawitz2019towards}, for example only checking-in to the coordinating server when they are plugged in, on unmetered wifi, and idle.
 This makes it practically difficult to enforce the \multiepoch-participation of~\citet{choquette2022multi}, where devices are assumed to participate at the same relative position in each epoch: devices are unlikely to meet the eligibility criteria during the narrow windows of both step $i$ and $i + \minsep$.
-Hence the key open question we address here is: \emph{Can \MFFTRL be extended to the cross-device federated learning setting with multiple client participations?}
+Further, precise sampling cannot provide the same level of privacy amplification as in the centralized setting.
+Consider if 6500 devices are needed to complete a round~\cite{xu2023federated}.
+An extreme (but realistic depending on time of day) setting may have only 6500 devices meeting eligibility criteria.
+Thus, either the protocol proceed without any sampling/amplification or wait until more devices are available; neither are desirable.
+We avoid amplification in the cross-device setting and instead proceed by addressing the question: \emph{Can \MFFTRL be extended to the cross-device federated learning setting with multiple client participations?}

-With \multiepoch-participation difficult to enforce in practice, our first challenge is to define a new participation schema with several properties: (a) the sensitivity of any matrix mechanism under this query can be bounded; (b) this bound is known to be tight over an expressive class of matrices; (c) this bound can be efficiently represented as a constraint in a mathematical program so as to be able to find a near-optimal factorization $\bfA = \bfB \bfC$.
+With \multiepoch-participation difficult to enforce in practice, our first challenge is to define a new participation schema with several properties: (a) the sensitivity of any matrix mechanism under this query can be bounded; (b) this bound is tight over an expressive class of matrices; (c) this bound can be efficiently represented as a constraint in a mathematical program so as to be able to find a near-optimal factorization $\bfA = \bfB \bfC$.
+In~\cref{def:bparticipation}, we propose \bparticipation, a generalization of \multiepoch-participation which can be practically enforced by cross-device FL systems, thus enabling us to leverage \BANDMF in this setting (see \cref{sec:experiments}).\footnote{While \bparticipation is required for the cross-device FL setting, \multiepoch-participation is preferred in centralized settings where it can be enforced and will also satisfy our \BANDMF amplification guarantees leading to the empirical results we show in \cref{fig:centralized}.} In \bparticipation, the distance between any two participations is \emph{at least} \minsep, rather than \emph{exactly} $\minsep$ as in \multiepoch-participation: \begin{definition} The \textbf{\bparticipation} schema is given by